 This quickstart guide will help you get pg_featureserv up and running with Container Apps on Crunchy Bridge.
-We recommend you start with the Container Apps Quickstart to get a general understanding of Container Apps.
+We recomend you start with the Container Apps Quickstart to get a general understanding of Container Apps.

 A lightweight RESTful geospatial feature server for PostGIS, written in Go.
 It supports the OGC API - Features REST API standard.

 First, make sure you have Container Apps enabled.
 As a user with superuser

 CREATE EXTENSION pgpodman; to install the extension in the

 postgres database of the desired cluster.